abdoghazy2015/CTF-Write-Ups/0xL4ughCTF2024/Web/Micro/readme.md

 The solution must be clear now, the player must bypass `Check_Admin`  function to pass the `admin:admin` creds to the internal API and get the flag.

-the bug here is the way who Flask and Php will handle the parameters if there is more than one parameter with the same name
+the bug here is the way how Flask and Php will handle the parameters if there is more than one parameter with the same name

-like :  parameter1=value1&parameter1=value2 &parameter1=value3
+like :  parameter1=value1&parameter1=value2&parameter1=value3

 php will take the last one and flask will take the first one